City-Bureau/field-guide/site/content/frequently-asked-questions/_index.md

 > Please include the exact duration of your assigned meeting in your meeting checklist upon submission (meeting duration is confirmed through meeting minutes, official confirmation and Documenter checklists).
 All required content must be completed before an assignment is approved and payment is released.
 >
 > \
 >
 > \
 >
-> For cancelled meeting-related assignments, we offer a “kill fee” of $16.
->
-> \
->
-> \
->
-> Summary:
->
-> * We pay $16 per hour.
-> * Default pay is 3.5 hours: 2 hours for meeting attendance and 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.
-> * For meetings or followup requests exceeding 3.5 hours, we round up to the nearest half hour.
->
-> \
->